 • 1/4 tsp Black Pepper

-• Dressing: In a small mixing bowl combine mayo, sour cream, apple cider vinegar, mustard, sugar, salt and pepper.
+• Dressing: In a small mixing bowl, combine mayo, sour cream, apple cider vinegar, mustard, sugar, salt and pepper.
 Place to one side.

-• Serve: Add thin slices of apple to serve (optional) and adjust salt to taste if needed.
+• Serve: Add thin slices of apple to serve and adjust salt to taste if needed.
 Enjoy!

-a) Make Ahead - The longer it rests, the better the flavour.
-By nature it will become more wet as the salt drawers out the moisture from the apple/veg, but by squeezing out the moisture from the carrot/apple you prevent it going too soggy.
+a) Make Ahead – The longer it rests, the better the flavour.
+By nature it will become more wet as the salt draws out the moisture from the apple/veg, but by squeezing out the moisture from the carrot you prevent it going too soggy.
 Just give it a quick toss before serving.
 I find this keeps well for 3-4days tightly stored in the fridge, longer at your discretion.

 b) Salt – Salt is what draws the moisture out of the apple/veg, so I use this sparingly in the first instance so it doesn’t end up soupy.
 You can adjust to taste just before serving.